Nicola Sturgeon leads tributes after death of ‘force of nature’ Janey Godley

 — John Swinney (@JohnSwinney) November 2, 2024

-Despite her diagnosis, Godley returned to touring but cancelled her 2024 autumn event dates in September.
+Despite her diagnosis, she returned to touring but cancelled her 2024 autumn event dates in September.

 She said she would be getting palliative care and going into a hospice in a video shared to social media on September 25.

-Julia McKenzie, Radio 4 comedy commissioning editor, paid tribute to Godley in a statement which read: “Janey was a brilliant storyteller who embodied the stoic nature of Glasgow, offering audiences a very honest window into how she processed sometimes traumatic and sometimes hilarious stories from her life.
+Julia McKenzie, Radio 4 comedy commissioning editor, paid tribute, saying: “Janey was a brilliant storyteller who embodied the stoic nature of Glasgow, offering audiences a very honest window into how she processed sometimes traumatic and sometimes hilarious stories from her life.

 “Her stories were raw and truthful, both devastating and uplifting, very often in the same sentence; and all shot through with her sharp wit and ability to bring characters to life.